 Map Data: Google, © 2021 Maxar Technologies

-Thirty-five kilometres south-west of the fort is Sisem Ata Necropolis (Некрополь Сисем Ата), located on chink overlooking Dead Kultuk.
-It’s one of Mangystau’s largest and oldest necropolises, dating back to the 11th-12th century.
-It’s credited by archaeologist Alan Medoev as the burial site of Mangystau’s first modern inhabitants.
-The burial site is more than 350 m in length and has hundreds of stone-constructed tombs and earth embankments.
-It’s named after a Medieval-era Islamic preacher Sisem Ata, who lived during the Oghuz-Kipchak period.
-Numerous heroes (batyrs) from the Adai clan are buried here, many of whom died in battles against the khans of Khiva.
-Mangystau’s Department of Culture has a virtual tour of Sisem Ata that’s worth a look.
+Thirty-five kilometres south-west of the fort is Sisem Ata Necropolis, located a couple of kilometres inland of Kaydak Bay’s cliffline.
+It’s one of Mangystau’s largest and oldest necropolises, measuring 350m wide and dating back to the 11th–12th century.
+According to archaeologist Alan Medoev, who researched many Old Stone Age sites and petroglyphs in Central Asia, the Sisem Ata area is considered the genesis of the Mangystau Region’s present-day peoples.
+The necropolis has hundreds of stone-constructed tombs and earth embankments, and is named after a medieval-era Islamic preacher who lived during the Oghuz-Kipchak period.
+Numerous batyrs from the Adai tribe* are buried here, many of whom died in battles against the khans of Khiva.

 Buzachi and Tyub-Karagan Peninsulas seen from space.